 Students who are admitted to Northwest University but who need additional help to bring their writing up to the level expected for graduate work may be encouraged or required to enroll in one or more of the following courses.
-Course descriptions are included at the end of this catalog, and course scheduling, registration, and cost details are available through the student's respective graduate office or the Graduate and Professional Studies Admissions Office.
+Course descriptions are included at the end of this catalog, and course scheduling, registration, and cost details are available through the student's respective graduate office.
+LANG 4912 Graduate ESL Research Writing (two undergraduate semester credits)

-- LANG 4912 Graduate ESL Research Writing (two undergraduate semester credits) - LANG 4922 Graduate ESL Grammar (two undergraduate semester credits) - LANG 4932 Advanced Aural/Oral Skills (two undergraduate semester credits)
+- LANG 4922 Graduate ESL Grammar (two undergraduate semester credits) - LANG 4932 Advanced Aural/Oral Skills (two undergraduate semester credits)